 A chalazion is a lump or swelling on the eyelid, which is caused by a blocked meibomian gland.
 Meibomian glands are tiny oil glands in the eyelids.
 They release oil which forms the outer layer of tears.
 Regular eye screening can get Chalazion diagnosed early to prevent further irritation which might affect your daily routine.

 A chalazion can be felt as a lump in the eyelid, and is often painless.
-However, if the chalazion is infected, it may be red, swollen and painful.
+However, if there is associated infection, it is called a hordeolum, and it may be red, swollen and painful.

 These conditions increase the risk of developing a chalazion: